setanarut/halftonism/README.md

 # Halftonism

 > [!NOTE]
-> This [Krita plugin](https://github.com/setanarut/halftonizm) is the successor to this repo.
+> [Halftonizm Krita plugin](https://github.com/setanarut/halftonizm) is the successor to this repo.

 Artistic halftone generation library